CodeYourFuture/syllabus/docs/git/terminal/lesson.md

 ![Git response in the terminal](assets/git-response.png)

 This might look confusing but you might already recognize some of those words.
 We'll be covering more about git in the command line in the following weeks.

+You'll have noticed that `bash` also didn't return an error - that's because `bash` is a valid command but it needs other information to do something with.
+We'll get onto more of that later.
 :::

 </TabItem>